 Length: 3 pages

-This bill was introduced on January 13, 2010, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 13, 2010, in a previous session of Congress, but it did not receive a vote.

 Jan 13, 2010